 - For aircraft with a turbo-jet or turbofan engine – an aircraft with a turbo-jet or turbofan engine must meet the requirements specified in ICAO Annex 16, Volume II, Part III relating to smoke emissions and gaseous emissions.

 Compliance to the appropriate standards is generally outlined in the appropriate Type Certificate Data Sheet (TCDS) for the aircraft or engine model, or in the Aircraft Flight Manual (AFM) or Pilot Operating Handbook (POH).
-To confirm that your aircraft holds existing engine emissions certification, please complete the Aircraft Engine Emission support tool below.
+The Aircraft Engine Emission support tool below is available to assist you to confirm that your aircraft holds existing engine emissions certification.

 Eligibility to operate the aircraft in compliance with the Air Navigation (Aircraft Engine Emissions) Regulations 1995 does not override any conditions on operation of the aircraft which have been specified under any other Acts, Regulations, Orders or Instructions administered by Airservices Australia, the Civil Aviation Safety Authority or other relevant Federal or State authorities.